-PC has conducted various swamp tree plantings on the Maurepas Landbridge since 2013 in partnership with the REF and with the help of many dedicated community volunteers.
+PC has conducted various swamp tree plantings on the Maurepas Landbridge since 2013 with the help of many dedicated community volunteers.
 Our volunteers help transport, space and plant the trees, as well as outfit them with nutria protectors.
 Nutria protectors are a critical component of tree survival as trees without protection are readily eaten or destroyed by the prolific rodent.
 In addition to volunteer plantings, there has also been commercial plantings, supported by REF, where thousands of trees are planted in one week.
 Through the 2016/2017 planting season 24,600 trees have been planted on the Maurepas Landbridge, resulting in 127 acres of swamp restoration.

 Volunteers having fun in the mud, helping to restore the beautiful swamps on the Maurepas Landbridge.